krane/krane/docs/04-configuration.md

 # Configuration

-Deploying containers using **Krane** starts with a configuration file that describes how Krane should run your containers.
+Deploying containers using **Krane** starts with a configuration file that describes how Krane should run your deployments.

-> A recommended pattern is to have a `krane.json` file at the root of you project.
+> A recommended pattern is to have a `krane.json` file at the root of you project

 An example of a `krane.json` for deploying the Docker [hello-world](https://hub.docker.com/_/hello-world) example.